-Liquid Web’s options start at $11.40/month for the first 2 months with my discount code (regular pricing is $19.00/month), making it one of the most affordable on the market.
+Nexcess options start at $14.25/month with my discount code (regular pricing is $19.00/month)—which you’ll activate by using my discount link here, making them one of the most affordable managed hosting options on the market.
 Here’s a snapshot of how much you should budget for, depending on the plan that best suits your needs:

 Earning the top spot as one of the best managed WordPress hosting providers is no easy feat.
-Here are some of the pros that help Liquid Web rank among the best:
+Here are some of the pros that help Nexcess rank so high amongst the best:

 - Fast servers.
-Thanks to technology like PHP7, SSL and Nginx, all Liquid Web plans are optimized for ultra fast load speeds.
+Thanks to technology like PHP7, SSL and Nginx, all Nexcess plans are optimized for ultra fast load speeds.

 - No Plugin Limits.
 Most managed hosting plans have restrictions on the plugins you can install.
-Not Liquid Web.
+Not Nexcess.
 You’re free to use any WordPress plugins you want on your site.

 - Guaranteed Uptime.
 How does 100% uptime sound?
-That’s exactly what Liquid Web guarantees.
+That’s exactly what Nexcess guarantees.
 And if you experience any downtime, you get 10x the amount of time (in credits) that you were down.

 Thankfully, the drawbacks here aren’t major, or as numerous as you can uncover with other providers.